dnsimple/dnsimple-support/content/articles/changing-email.md

 </div>

 If you have an extra account with a separate email address, you can find the instructions for how to update it [here](#changing-the-account-email).

+## Have more questions?

+If you have more questions or need any assistance changing your account or user-specific email address, [contact us](https://dnsimple.com/feedback), and we'll be happy to help.